 You can buy tickets once at the resort, near the park main gate.
 Save yourself time and either buy tickets ahead of time online or do it at your hotel.
 Both the official hotels and Good Neighbor Hotels sell park tickets and will be a shorter line than buying at the Disneyland gates.

 One of the questions we are asked most is if there is a way to save money on Disney park tickets.
 There is, as we’ve detailed above, but the savings is minimal compared to other areas where you can save.
-That isn’t to say you shouldn’t get the discounted tickets but rather that you shouldn’t expect big savings.
+That isn’t to say you shouldn’t get the discounted tickets but rather that you shouldn’t expect huge savings.

 Attractions, Entertainment and FastPass Guides